kimdukgyoo/kimdukgyoo.github.io/index.md

+## WARNING: THIS IS NOT UP-TO-DATE.
+I CREATED THIS PAGE FOR USING IT AFTER I MOVE TO GERMANY.

 ## Welcome.

 I am an applied microeconomist and I conduct lab and field experiments to understand how individuals' economic decisions are affected by other-regarding preferences such as altruism, trust, fairness concern, reciprocity, retaliation, status seeking, and ostentation.
 My current research interests can be summarized by three keywords: 'fairness in multilateral bargaining', 'voluntary cooperation', and 'concern for relative rank.'